James Albert Gary: Personal life

 Gary was a prominent member of Baltimore's prestigious Brown Memorial Presbyterian Church and led the movement to establish Babcock Memorial Church there in memory of Brown Memorial's minister, Maltbie Babcock.
 He also contributed to the construction of a church in Daniels, MD, which was later named in his honor: Gary Memorial United Methodist Church.

-Gary had a home in the Mount Vernon section of Baltimore and a summer place in Catonsville.
+Gary had a home in the Mount Vernon section of Baltimore, and a 61-acre summer place in Catonsville, Maryland known as the "Summit", the later added in 1979 to the National Register of Historic Places, noted for its fine architecture and beauty.